AlexsLemonade/scpca-nf/custom-celltype-references.md

 ### Creating a custom `CellAssign` marker-gene list

-The `CellAssign` reference file should be created by converting a list of marker genes for a set of cell type labels into a binary matrix.
+The `CellAssign` reference file should be created by converting a list of marker genes for a set of cell type labels into a binary matrix with values of `0` and `1`.
 This matrix should have all possible cell types as the columns and all possible genes, represented as Ensembl gene ids, as the rows.
+Values of `1` indicate that the given gene is a marker gene for the give cell type, and values of `0` indicate that the gene is not a marker gene for the cell type.
-It is important to use marker genes from the same organism as the sample you are analyzing to ensure matching gene ids.
+When compiling this information, it is important to use marker genes from the same organism as the sample you are analyzing to ensure matching gene ids.

 `CellAssign` reference files should be saved as TSV files and named `<cellassign_reference_name>.tsv`, where `<cellassign_reference_name>` is a string of your choosing.

 This TSV file should have the following columns and values:

-1. `ensembl_id`, which contain Ensembl gene ids.
+1. `ensembl_id`, which contains Ensembl gene ids.
 2. One column for each cell type label to use for annotation.
 All values in this column should be `1` or `0`, indicating whether that row's Ensembl gene id is a marker gene for that cell type (`1`) or not (`0`)
 3. `other`, which contains all values set to `0`.